Position of the Disability Community:

 Support implementation of the ABLE Act and bills to expand ABLE.

 The Achieving a Better Life Experience (ABLE) Act allows individuals with disabilities to save money in a special account for the purpose of covering disability-related expenses.
 The resources in an individual’s ABLE account are not considered for eligibility for means-tested programs, like Medicaid.
 ABLE accounts help people with disabilities work and save, without losing access to critical healthcare services through Medicaid due to Medicaid’s asset limitations.
 The ABLE National Resource Center provides information on states that are currently implementing the law.
 Support bills that expand ABLE, including the ABLE Age Adjustment Act (S.817/H.R.1874) that would expand the benefits of ABLE to even more people with disabilities.

 Additional Information and Resources:

-- Housing Issues for People with Disabilities – The Arc
+- Work Requirements for Medicaid Don’t Work for People with Disabilities – The Arc

-The Housing section of the 2018 REV UP Issues Guide was published on June 25, 2018 and last updated on September 20, 2018.
+The Employment section of the 2018 REV UP Issues Guide was published on June 25, 2018 and last updated on June 25, 2018.
 AAPD will do it’s best to keep this guide up-to-date as Executive and Legislative changes happen; however, we recommend double-checking Congress.gov, WhiteHouse.gov, or Google for the latest updates.